arafatm/arafatm.github.io/_articles/programming/how.to.run.phoenix.with.docker.md

 ## Useful Commands

 Here’s a small list of useful commands when dealing with Docker:
--   `docker ps` lists all containers that are currently running
 -   `docker container ls --all`     lists all containers that are available
+-   `docker images`                 lists all available images
 -   `docker logs <container>`       shows the log of the given container
--   `docker start/stop <container>` starts or stops a container
+-   `docker ps`                     lists all containers that are currently running
 -   `docker rm <container>`         removes a container
--   `docker images` lists all available images
 -   `docker rmi <image>`            removes an image
+-   `docker start/stop <container>` starts or stops a container
+-   `docker-compose build`          Builds docker images from Dockerfile
 -   `docker-compose down --volumes` destroys the created volumes

 ## What Is Docker?